MicrosoftDocs/architecture-center/docs/databases/architecture/n-tier-cassandra-content.md

 ### Virtual network

 When you create the virtual network, determine how many IP addresses your resources in each subnet require.
-Specify a subnet mask and a network address range large enough for the required IP addresses, using [CIDR] notation.
+Specify a subnet mask and a network address range large enough for the required IP addresses, using [classless inter-domain routing (CIDR)] notation.
 Use an address space that falls within the standard [private IP address blocks][private-ip-space], which are 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16.

 Choose an address range that doesn't overlap with your on-premises network, in case you need to set up a gateway between the VNet and your on-premises network later.
 Once you create the VNet, you can't change the address range.